yokiworks/docs/docs/concepts/databases/mongodb.md

 Secrets provided by users are not managed by KubeDB, and therefore, won't be modified or garbage collected by the KubeDB operator (version 0.13.0 and higher).

 ### spec.certificateSecret
+//TODO: All I know is this field has been substantially changed

 `spec.certificateSecret` (optional) is a secret name that contains keyfile (a random string) against `key.txt` key.
 Each mongod instance in the replica set and `shardTopology` uses the contents of the keyfile as the shared password for authenticating other members in the `replicaset`.
 Only `mongod` instances with the correct keyfile can join the replica set. _User can provide the `certificateSecret` by creating a secret with key `key.txt`.
 See [here](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/#create-a-keyfile) to create the string for `certificateSecret`._ If `certificateSecret` is not given, KubeDB operator will generate a `certificateSecret` itself.